FYTA-GmbH/uc-integration-fyta/README.md

 2. Install on your Remote Two:
    - Enable Developer Mode in Settings > System > Developer Options
    - Go to Settings > Integrations > Install Custom Integration
-   - Upload the generated `package/fyta-integration.tar.gz` file
+   - Upload the `fyta-integration.tar.gz` file

-   **Note**: Currently, the upload process fails with a "Binary directory not found" error.
+   **Note**: While the package uploads successfully, the configuration interface doesn't work properly yet, and the integration cannot connect to FYTA at this time.

 ## Development